Chapter 10

 Let us notice the following verses,

-12-13 … The blood of the Old Testament sacrifices was to only outwardly clean those who were being sanctified.
+12-13 … The blood of the Old Testament sacrifices was to only outwardly clean those who were being outwardly sanctified.

 2 Timothy 1:3